 On Air Now

-As West End and Broadway theatres bring the curtain down to slow the spread of coronavirus, musicals legend Andrew Lloyd Webber is serving up a free stream of one of his productions every week.
+As West End and Broadway theatres brought the curtain down to slow the spread of coronavirus, Andrew Lloyd Webber was treating the public to a free stream of one of his hit musicals every week.
+Now, the shows are going on without him…

-Cats will be available to watch on the YouTube channel The Shows Must Go On from Friday 15 May at 7pm BST, where it will be available for 24 hours in the UK but 48 hours elsewhere.
+Hairspray Live! will be available to watch on the YouTube channel The Shows Must Go On from Friday 29 May at 7pm BST, where it will be available for 48 hours in the UK.

 Millions of viewers have been flocking to YouTube every Friday for these free musical streams.

-The last in the series was Lloyd Webber’s 50th birthday concert from 1998 starring Michael Ball, Glenn Close, Sarah Brightman, Elaine Page and Antonio Banderas, who came together at the Royal Albert Hall to pay tribute to the composer.
+Before The Sound of Music Live!, we were treated to Lloyd Webber’s Cats, starring Elaine Paige, as well as the composer’s 50th birthday concert from 1998, starring Michael Ball, Glenn Close, Sarah Brightman, Elaine Page and Antonio Banderas, who came together at the Royal Albert Hall to pay tribute to the composer.

 Before that we saw Love Never Dies, the sequel to The Phantom of the Opera, which streamed the weekend before.
 The 25th anniversary special from the Royal Albert Hall, starring Ramin Karimloo as the Phantom and Sierra Boggess as Christine, was the biggest yet in the composer’s online series, with 11 million people watching.